-That isn’t to say however, that co-ops don’t bring anything to the table.
-Many co-ops also provide shared spaces for residents – game rooms and lounge areas being among the most common.
-And with a co-op you’ll also have the peace of mind that your fellow residents are similarly invested in preserving and taking care of the building and community spaces.
+That doesn’t mean co-ops don’t bring anything to the table.
+Many co-ops provide common areas for residents – game rooms and lounge areas are the most common.
+And with a co-op, you’ll have some peace of mind knowing your fellow residents are similarly invested in preserving and maintaining the building and communal spaces.

-It’s also common for both condos and co-ops to have some sort of front desk service and third-party security to keep residents safe.
+It’s also common for condos and co-ops to have front desk service and third-party security to keep residents safe.

 If you’re looking to break into real estate investment and think subletting may be something you’re interested in, co-ops aren’t the best fit.
-Most co-op boards don’t allow for subletting, and those that do usually allow it only in very particular circumstances.
+Most co-op boards don’t allow subletting, and usually, the ones that do only allow it under certain circumstances.

-Condos, however, are a great option for buyers looking to generate a passive income through renting out their home.
-Very rarely do condo associations have rules against subletting, because it’s, after all, your property.
+Condos, however, are a great option for buyers looking to generate passive income by renting out their homes.
+Condo associations rarely have rules against subletting because your unit is, after all, your property.

 At first, the mortgage approval processes for co-ops and condos seem quite similar.
-You must get approved for a loan and choose your lender.
-Your lender then must review the property you’re interested in financing to ensure it meets criteria like construction status and occupancy requirements.
+You must choose your lender and get approved for a loan.
+Your lender must review the property you’re interested in financing to ensure it meets criteria like construction status and occupancy requirements.
 Only then will your lender move forward with approving a mortgage.

-But when it comes to moving into a co-op, there are a few more steps involved regarding eligibility.
-Not only is it more difficult to secure financing for this kind of housing, but you’ll also have to undergo the approval process set in place by the board of the building you’re interested in.
-This involves an in-depth application process, interview and gaining board approval before you’re permitted to buy co-op shares.
+But if you’re moving into a co-op, eligibility requires a few more steps.
+Not only is it harder to secure financing for a co-op, but you must go through the co-op board’s approval process.
+It involves an in-depth application process, an interview and formal board approval before you can purchase co-op shares.

-While condos are widely available in both cities and suburban areas, co-ops are a bit harder to come by.
-Most often found in densely populated cities and metropolitan areas, co-ops may not be the best fit for buyers who crave a more bucolic lifestyle.
+While condos are widely available in cities and suburban areas, co-ops are a bit harder to come by.
+You’ll usually find co-ops in densely populated cities and metropolitan areas.
+So for buyers who crave a more bucolic lifestyle, co-ops may not be the best fit.

-Since a condo is considered real estate, most lenders aren’t afraid to work with borrowers looking to finance one.
-Because of this, the process of buying a condo is nearly identical to that of buying a house.
+Because a condo is considered real estate, most lenders will work with borrowers looking to finance one, which makes the process of buying a condo nearly identical to that of buying a house.
 Here are the types of mortgages generally available for condos:

-Financing a co-op, however, is where it gets tricky.
-Not only are lenders reluctant to take on co-op loans, but co-op themselves can have strict rules regarding financing.
-Depending on how you plan to finance, the co-op board may rule you ineligible.
+Financing a co-op can get tricky.
+Lenders are typically reluctant to approve co-op loans, and co-ops may have strict rules regarding financing.
+Depending on how you plan to finance, the co-op board may decide that you’re ineligible.

-Additionally, when the time comes for you to move on from co-op living, it can be difficult to find someone to sell your shares to.
-Even if you find an interested buyer, they still need approval from the co-op’s board before you can sell.
+Additionally, when the time comes for you to move on from co-op living, it can be challenging to sell your shares.
+Even if you find an interested buyer, they must be approved by the co-op board before you can sell.

 Benefits And Drawbacks Of Co-Ops Vs. Condos

-Whether a co-op or a condo is right for you depends on your financial situation, personal preferences and your plans for homeownership.
-Let’s look at what co-op and condo living has to offer and some considerations to keep in mind before taking the leap.
+Whether a co-op or a condo is right for you will depend on your financial situation, personal preferences and homeownership plans.
+Let’s look at what co-op and condo living has to offer and considerations to keep in mind before leaping in either direction:

-- Exclusivity: Unlike apartments or condos where you might not know anything about your neighbors, with a co-op you may have some sway in who moves into the community.
-Plus, there’s the peace of mind that everyone in your building has had to undergo the same rigorous screening process that you have.
-In many co-op communities your neighbors may share similar lifestyles or values to you.
+- Exclusivity: You may not know anything about your neighbors in an apartment building or condo, but with a co-op, you may have a say about who moves into the community.
+Plus, you may enjoy some peace of mind knowing everyone in the building went through the same rigorous screening process you did.

-- Less responsibility: With a co-op, you’re likely to have something more similar to a renter’s experience than the responsibilities of owning a home.
-You won’t be personally responsible for common spaces.
+- Less responsibility: With a co-op, the experience may feel more like renting versus owning a home.
+You aren’t personally responsible for the upkeep of common areas.
 Depending on your co-op association, your building may work with a property management company to help with building maintenance.

-- Tax deductions: Although co-ops aren’t considered real estate, co-op shareholders may still qualify for homeowner tax deductions, which can include real estate taxes.
-Depending on where you’re located, you may also be able to deduct interest on your loan for your share of the property, your share of the interest on the building’s mortgage and even certain maintenance fees.
-For better insight, it’s best to get in touch with a qualified tax professional.
+- Tax deductions: Although co-ops aren’t considered real estate, co-op shareholders may qualify for homeowner tax deductions, which can include real estate taxes.
+Depending on where you’re located, you may be able to deduct interest on your loan, your share of interest on the building’s mortgage and even certain maintenance fees.
+For more insight, consult a qualified tax professional.

-- Real estate: Perhaps the biggest advantage when it comes to buying a condo is that you’re earning equity on your property.
-This means your monthly payments are putting money back in your pocket and any renovations you make could up your home’s value.
+- Real estate: Perhaps the biggest advantage of buying a condo is earning equity on your property.
+This means your monthly payments are putting money back in your pocket, and any renovations you make could raise your home’s value.

-- Maintenance: Like co-ops, many of the labor-intensive chores that come with homeownership are typically taken care of by the condo association.
+- Maintenance: Like co-ops, many of the labor-intensive chores associated with homeownership are typically taken care of by a condo association.

-- Amenities: Although you’ll have to pay association fees, many amenities within a condo community could save you some money elsewhere.
-It’s not uncommon for condos to provide their residents with recreational facilities within walking distance.
-Not to mention, many condo associations will host events for their residents to foster a sense of community.
+- Amenities: Although you’ll pay association fees, many condo amenities could save you money elsewhere.
+It’s not uncommon for condos to provide their residents with recreational facilities that are within walking distance.
+And many condo associations host events for residents to foster a sense of community.

-- No ownership / shared ownership: Unlike with condos or a house, you’ll miss out on the benefits that come with owning your own real estate.
-There may also be some risks involved should a co-op member happen to default on a payment – though this instance is usually rare with the application process in place.
+- No ownership/shared ownership: Unlike condos or houses, co-ops don’t offer the benefits associated with owning real estate.
+Co-op owners must also contend with the risk that a co-op member may default on a payment – though this is typically

-- Strict rules: Before entering into a co-op, you should know their rules and regulations.
-Whether you can have things like pets, the ability to sublet, make renovations or if there’s a curfew should be outlined in your leasing contract.
-With co-ops, you’re entering into a community, not just an independent unit like you would with a condo.
-It’s not unusual for there to be stricter rules than with a condo association.
+- Strict rules: Before moving into a co-op, you should know its rules and regulations.
+It should be outlined in your leasing contract whether you can have pets, sublet, make renovations or must follow a curfew.
+With co-ops, you’re joining a community, not an independent unit, like you would with a condo.
+It’s not unusual for co-ops to have stricter rules than condo associations.

 - Higher monthly fees: Although co-ops typically have attractively low prices, their monthly expenses can be high.
-Things like parking, utilities and other overhead costs are shouldered by collective shareholders.
+Parking, utilities and other overhead costs are shouldered by all

 - Difficulty financing and selling shares: Even in uncertain times, there will always be a market for home buyers looking for real estate.
 But it can be more challenging to find an interested buyer and sell off shares in a co-op.
-Even when you find an interested buyer, they could be rejected by the co-op’s board.
+Even when you find an interested buyer, they may be denied by your co-op board.

-- Size / storage: If you like having a spacious home, be aware that most condos aren’t constructed this way.
-Likewise, if you have a large family, a condo might not be your ideal living space.
-Since condos are a connected structure, you’ll rarely have the tall ceilings or open-concept designs that you might find in a single-family home.
+- Size or storage: If you like a spacious home, be aware that most condos aren’t constructed this way.
+And if you have a large family, a condo may not be your ideal living space.
+Because condos are connected structures, you’ll rarely have the tall ceilings or open-concept designs you may find in a single-family home.

-- HOA fees: While condos are relatively affordable, you could have hundreds or thousands of dollars in HOA fees on a monthly or annual basis.
+- HOA fees: While condos are relatively affordable, you may pay hundreds or thousands of dollars in HOA fees on a monthly or annual basis.